ylansegal/blog/_posts/2012-11-27-book-review-practical-object-oriented-design-in-ruby-sandi-metz.markdown

 - ruby
 ---

-{% blockquote %}
-If you call yourself a ruby programmer, you should read this book.
+> If you call yourself a ruby programmer, you should read this book.
-{% endblockquote %}

 Sandi Metz has done a great job explaining how to write maintainable applications, in a way that is accessible to programmers at any skill level.
 Her book is concise (less than 250 pages, including the index), but jam-packed with great nuggets